-NTSB: Key tank car part melted after Ohio train derailment
+Angry Ohio residents confront railroad over health fears

 “The factors on the ground at that time were that the safety valves on the rail cars had failed and the temperatures inside the railcars were heating up,” Shaw said.
 “So, our independent expert was extremely concerned about a catastrophic uncontrolled explosion that would shoot shrapnel and hazardous gas throughout this populated community.”

-The Environmental Protection Agency, meanwhile, said on Thursday it was ordering Norfolk Southern to begin testing for dioxins, toxic chemical compounds that can stay in the environment for long periods of time.

-Testing so far by the EPA for “indicator chemicals” has suggested there’s a low chance that dioxins were released from the derailment, the agency said.

 The Pipeline and Hazardous Materials Safety Administration sent an urgent safety warning out to tank car owners Thursday saying they should check how many of their cars have aluminum covers over the valves like the ones that melted after the Ohio derailment.
-The agency said car owners should consider switching to steel covers, which is now the industry standard on new tank cars because steel is less likely to melt.
+The agency said car owners should consider switching to steel covers, which is now the industry standard on new tank cars.

 It’s not clear how many tank cars in use might have aluminum valve covers.
 The cars with them involved in the derailment were all manufactured in the 1990s.

 The derailment prompted many lingering concerns for the roughly 5,000 residents of East Palestine, even though state and federal officials say their tests haven’t found any harmful levels of toxic chemicals in the air or water around the derailment.
-Residents will have another chance to ask questions about the derailment at a town hall meeting with officials and the railroad Thursday evening.

 The NTSB has said that an overheating bearing likely caused the train to derail, sending 38 cars, including 11 containing hazardous materials, off the tracks.
 A trackside sensor detected the overheating bearing just before the derailment, but the crew didn’t have enough time to stop the train.